São Tomé and Príncipe: Banking

 The Central Bank of São Tomé and Príncipe (Banco Central de São Tomé e Príncipe) is responsible for monetary policy and bank supervision.
 There are six banks in the country; the largest and oldest is Banco Internacional de São Tomé e Príncipe, which is a subsidiary of Portugal's government-owned Caixa Geral de Depósitos.
 It had a monopoly on commercial banking until a change in the banking law in 2003 led to the entry of several other banks.

 Business partners

-In 2018, exports from São Tomé and Príncipe totaled 24 million euros, an increase of 118% in 5 years, as in 2013 exports from São Tomé and Príncipe totaled only 11 million euros.
+In 2018, exports from São Tomé and Príncipe totaled 24 million euros, compared to 11 million euros in 2013.
 Half of São Tomé and Príncipe's exports are cocoa beans.
 One fifth of exports are electrical machines.
 Other considerable exports are parts of airplanes, cars, iron, plastics and agricultural products (pepper, oils, nuts and beef).

 The main destinations for exports from São Tomé and Príncipe are Europe, where the Netherlands (19%), Portugal (14%), Poland (13%), France (7%) and Germany (6%) stand out.
 Others important buyers are Singapore, Japan, Brazil and the United States.